Tim-Hass-GA/eie.io_project_2/README.md

 - [x] background image was not loading in Heroku (naming convention for Heroku is case sensitive - changing JPG to jpg corrected the issue)
 - [x] Provided a better user experience for section post route.
 - [ ] While a user is selecting a crop choice for a garden section the data has a long scroll (implement a better user experience).
-- [ ] Provided a better user experience for garden list.
+- [ ] Provide a better user experience for garden list.
+- [x] Provide better user feedback for garden and section actions.
 - [ ] Garden Section include calculated data concerning crops in this section.
 - [ ] Notes section PUT and DELETE routes for specific notes.
-- [ ] On User Account DELETE route issues, however account data is removed.
+- [x] On User Account DELETE route issues, however account data is removed.

 ### Next Steps / Improvements
 - [ ] Garden - Connect to Weather API to provide forecast data; maybe a user would want to plant just before it rains, or not while it will be raining.